 Empty roads, empty valleys, empty monasteries… No photo bombing or traffic jams, no long waits in queues to visit a Monastery, no one to share this piece of paradise with … Sounds Perfect!!
 Isn’t it? 😀

 The famed Shanti Stupa which is jam-packed during summers lies deserted in the winter.
-You can spend as much time as you would need to click that perfect picture with the perfect backdrop.
+You can spend as much time as you would need to click on that perfect picture with the perfect backdrop.

 In a nutshell, you have the entire of Ladakh to yourself.